K-S-K/CV/Articles/30_BBCAD/Article.md

 #### The Data Storage Service
 - It implements the Board Projects Storage in the database (currently, it is In-Memory DB).
+- It provides the requested Prototype Board Project for the **Behavior Controller** and applies changes to the particular project selected by its identifier.

 #### The API Server
 - The API Server is a Minimal API Web Application.